-[Clause 10 amended in Gazette 30 Jun 2006 p.
-2418.]
+[Clause 11 inserted in Gazette 29 Jun 2007 p.
+3256.]

-11. Additional connections
+12. Additional connections

-Where water is supplied to land through more than one water supply connection, for each additional connection, not being a connection the subject of a charge under item 14 or a connection for a water supply the subject of item 1A or 17A —
+Where water is supplied to land through more than one water supply connection, for each additional connection, not being a connection the subject of a charge under item 15 or a connection for a water supply the subject of item 2 or 19 —